 The asexual community, for instance, reports a high rate of unnecessary medicalization.
 Due to this lack of understanding, some LGBTQ+ people may avoid seeking medical care.

-Additionally, because members of the LGBTQ+ often face job discrimination, not every member of this community has health insurance available.
+Additionally, because people in the LGBTQ+ community often face job discrimination, not every LGBTQ+ person has health insurance available.

 Even the Affordable Care Act (ACA) requires people to reach a certain income threshold before they’re eligible to use the health insurance marketplace.
 Some LGBTQ+ people may not meet that threshold.

 Overall, LGBTQ+ people have fewer options for medical care, which means that they have fewer opportunities to get help for addictions and other mental health struggles.